rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 * Live-edit HTML and CSS
 * Diagnose network activity and AJAX calls
 * Run on Mac OS X and Windows development hosts
-* Simulate iOS on a Windows development host
+* Simulate iOS on a Windows host
-* Simulate Windows Mobile on Mac OS X development host
+* Simulate Windows Mobile on a Mac

 ### RhoSimulator cannot:
 * Simulate camera, barcode reader or certain other hardware